jlduan/fba/docs/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst

 Method 1
 ^^^^^^^^

 Cells are demultiplexed based on the abundance of features (CMOs).
-Demultiplexing method ``5-2019`` is our previous implementation, which trys to detect the inflection point of the UMI saturation curve (`Xie, S., et al. (2019)`_).
+Demultiplexing method ``5-2019`` is our previous implementation, which tries to determine perturbations in the cells through the detection of inflection point on the feature UMI saturation curve (`Xie, S., et al. (2019)`_).

 .. _`Xie, S., et al. (2019)`: https://doi.org/10.1016/j.celrep.2019.10.073